Walks, Hikes & Rock Climbing

 …The only climbing regulation currently in effect is cliff closure for nesting peregrine falcons from February 15 to June 30….
 Climbers should minimize their impact on the rock and the surrounding topography to help preserve this fragile area.
 Follow existing trails to the cliffs whenever possible.
 Carry out all your trash… Remember that this is not a convenience bolting area.
 Don’t add bolts to existing routes and if you’re in search of new routes, use bolts sparingly.
 Many existing routes were climbed without bolts…”

-The above is exerpted from:
+The above quotes are exerpted from:

 Rock Climbing in Arizona, by Stewart M. Green with permission from Falcon Publishing, an imprint of the Globe Pequot Press.
 To order a copy of this guide book visit www.GlobePequot.com, contact by email at info@GlobePequot.com, or call toll free at 1-800-243-0495 M-F, 9-5 p.m.